-We thought this would be a good time to remind everyone on ways they can protect both their property and their community from the threat of wildfire.
+We thought this would be an excellent time to remind everyone about ways they can protect both their property and their community from the threat of wildfire.

 Ready: Take personal responsibility and prepare long before the threat of wildfire, so your home is ready in case of fire.
 Create defensible space by clearing brush away from your home.
 Use fire-resistant landscaping and harden your home with fire-safe construction measures.
 Assemble emergency supplies and belongings in a safe spot.
-Make sure all residents residing within the home are on the same page, and know planned escape routes.
+Make sure all residents in the house are on the same page and know planned escape routes.

 Set: Get your family and home prepared at the onset of fire in your area.
 Gather family pets and have them prepared to evacuate.
-Pack your vehicle with your emergency items including medication and personal identification.
-Stay aware of the latest news from local media and your local fire department for updated information on the fire.
+Pack your vehicle with your emergency items, including medication and personal identification.
+Stay aware of the latest news from local media and your local fire department for updated information.
 Be prepared to evacuate your home if called to do so.

-There are a lot of questions about what is a defensible space?
-First it’s important to understand what exactly is the danger to homes and buildings in the event of a wildfire.
-The National Fire Protection Association reports, “Most homes that burn during a wildfire are ignited by embers or firebrands landing on the roof, in gutters, on or under decks and porches, or in vents or other openings in the home.
-Other homes burn from small flames (surface fire) that can touch the house – such as dry grass that can allow a fire to run right up to the siding.”
+There are a lot of questions about what is defensible space?
+First, it’s essential to understand what exactly is the danger to homes and buildings in the event of a wildfire.
+The National Fire Protection Association reports, “Most homes that burn during a wildfire are ignited by embers or firebrands landing on the roof, in gutters, on or under decks and porches, vents, or other openings in the home.
+Other homes burn from small flames (surface fire) that can touch the house—such as dry grass that can allow a fire to run right up to the siding.”

 Mistakenly, some property owners will clear a patch of land surrounding their house down to the dirt, thinking that will keep them safe.
 What that does is create a clear path for embers to reach your structure.
-It’s also a spot begging to be overtaken by weeds, which when dry are highly flammable.
-Keeping your lawn hydrated and maintained as well as planting fire-resistant shrubs can, in fact, protect your house by catching those embers before they reach your home.
+It’s also a spot begging to be overtaken by weeds, which, when dry, are highly flammable.
+Keeping your lawn hydrated and maintained as well as planting fire-resistant shrubs can protect your house by catching those embers before they reach your home.

 According to the NFPA they recommend: